Responsible body within the meaning of the data protection laws, in particular the EU General Data Protection Regulation:

 Use of LinkedIn

-LinkedIn is only integrated on our website in the form of a link to the corresponding services.
-After clicking on the embedded text/image link, you will be redirected to the LinkedIn page.
-Only after the redirection, user information is transferred to LinkedIn.
-We are not aware of nor do we have any influence on the extent to which your data is processed by LinkedIn as soon as you call up the LinkedIn page.
+LinkedIn is only included on our website in the form of a link to the corresponding services.
+After clicking on the integrated text/image link, you will be redirected to the LinkedIn page.
+User information is only transferred to LinkedIn after forwarding.
+We are not aware of and have no influence on the extent to which your data is processed by LinkedIn as soon as you access the LinkedIn site.

-Responsible party, on LinkedIn: Should you visit our company presence on LinkedIn, your personal data will be processed by LinkedIn and LinkedIn is responsible for data processing in the sense of the GDPR.
-For the assertion of your data subject rights, we point out that these can be asserted most effectively at LinkedIn.
-Only the latter has access to the data collected from you.
-If you still require assistance, please feel free to contact us at any time.
+Responsible body at LinkedIn: If you visit our company website on LinkedIn, your personal data will be processed by LinkedIn and LinkedIn is responsible for data processing within the meaning of the GDPR.
+For the assertion of your rights as a data subject, we would like to point out that these can be asserted most effectively on LinkedIn.
+Only he has access to the data collected from you.
+If you still need help, please feel free to contact us at any time.

 You can reach LinkedIn's data protection officer at: